RESTful Web Service Tutorial

 }

-1. Select the petstore at the top of the Ebase Xi designer.
+button to save the autheticateUser script. petstore at the top of the Ebase Xi designer.

-1. Click the on the Consumes field and select application/json, click the OK button.
+tree in the left hand panel. on the Consumes field and select application/json, click the OK button.

 Enter the following script text into the addPet script: